allenling/FFpie/README.md

 # FFpie

-an FFmpeg emulator built on PyAV, which aims to mimic FFmpeg as much as possible.
+an FFmpeg emulator built on PyAV that aims to mimic FFmpeg as much as possible.

 it provides: